jordanpapaditsas/rps-royale/README.md

 ## Getting Started

-Follow these steps to get the dashboard up and running on your local machine:
+Follow these steps to get the rps game up and running on your local machine:

 1. Clone this repository: `git clone https://github.com/your-username/rps-royale.git`
 2. Open the `index.html` file in your preferred web browser.